Is orthognathic surgery necessary for me?

 Dr. David O. Mansour, DMD

 Dr. David Mansour was raised in Orlando, Florida, where he attended Bishop Moore High School.
 After high school, he attended University of Florida for his undergraduate studies, where he received his degree in Microbiology and Cell Science.
 He later received his dental degree from the University of Florida, where he graduated near the top of his class with several honors, including being named a Florida Dental Health Foundation scholar, and was inducted into Omicron Kappa Upsilon, an exclusive national dental honor society.
 Dr. Mansour developed a passion for the field of orthodontics while in dental school and went on to complete three years of specialty training in orthodontics at the University of Florida.
-Dr Mansour enjoys spending his time with his wife, Dr. Kelly Mansour (a pediatric dentist), playing golf, basketball, and watching Gator football!
+Dr. Mansour enjoys spending his time with his wife, Dr. Kelly Mansour (a pediatric dentist) and his son Coby along with playing golf, basketball, and watching Gator football!

 Dr. Craig Lewis, DDS